ISSOLANO27/CSharpNotes/Files&Streams/NOTES.md

 * If the file is found →
   `File.Exists()` returns `true` → creation time and last write time are shown.

 > Note: In this example, the file is expected to be in the **same directory** as the running program.
-If it isn’t, you must supply a full or relative path.
+If it isn’t, you must supply a full or **relative path**.

 ---